 - Add egg whites to a large bowl and whisk a little before adding the sugar and whisking until frothy.

-- Stir in the flour (and spice if using) and then add the melted butter.
+- Stir in the flour and vanilla extract or spice and then add the melted butter.
 Mix to a smooth batter.

 - Can be kept in the fridge at this stage until required.